tulindanil/bow/README.md

 ```
 Create some tests with test in t{test number}.test and answer in a{test number}.test

-Create 'shortcut' for launcging the script
+Create 'shortcut' for launching the script
 ```
 echo 'python -OO /path/to/test.py "$@"' > /usr/local/bin/judge
 ```